-(8) In written tests (normally not longer than 90 minutes) and other written examination components, the candidate proves his/her ability to identify a problem and find a solution for it within a given time frame and with limited resources and tools availableapplying the generally accepted methods for his/her area of study.
+(8) In written tests (normally not longer than 120 minutes) and other written examination components, the candidate proves his/her ability to answer subject-specific questions within a given time frame and with limited resources and tools available.

-(9) Written examination components may be papers to be written at home, minutes and/or project reports.
-The length of written papers is to be stipulated in the module descriptions.
+(9) Written examination components may be papers to be written at home, a record of a practical training and/or project reports, and may also comprise an oral and/or graphic report (presentation, defence of a thesis, poster).

-(10) In oral examinations (normally not longer than 30 minutes), a candidate proves that he/she understands the correlations in the respective field and that he/she can explain specific questions in the context of these correlations.
+(10) In oral examinations (normally not longer than 60 minutes), a candidate proves that he/she understands the correlations in the respective field and that he/she can explain specific questions in the context of these correlations.
 Oral examinations are individual examinations and must be held by a panel of at least two examiners (Kollegialprüfung) or one examiner together with one assessor who is also an expert in the respective field.
 The main topics and results of the oral examination are recorded in minutes.
-The result of the examination and the grade awarded are to be announced to the candidate at the end of the oral examination.
+The result of the examination is to be announced and explained to the candidate at the end of the oral examination.

-(11) All compulsory and required elective modules are graded.
+(11) All basic and advanced modules are graded.